 Baked corn casserole is a family favorite at our house for the holidays and beyond!
-Sweet corn baked into a hearty casserole is perfect for Thanksgiving or Christmas!
+Sweet corn baked into a hearty casserole is perfect for Thanksgiving, Christmas, or just a family dinner!

 Christmas isn’t Christmas without my grandmother’s sticky buns for breakfast on Christmas morning, Santa leaving presents in wooden train cars made by my grandfather instead of stockings, and this baked corn.

 I’m not sure how to describe this recipe other than a mix between creamy creamed corn and a corn casserole but the flavor is insane and everyone loves it.
 Even our picky eater has at least two helpings of this whenever the entire family gets together for dinner.

 I tried making it in the crock pot last year and it just.
 Just no. It lost that crunchy crust and didn’t hold together like it does when you bake it so it was running all over the place.